-When writing a paper, whether it be a persuasive essay, a thesis, a research paper, a news article or even a portfolio essay, there's a certain format that all writers must follow.
-Though there's never a wrong way to write an essay, there is a standard that's accepted worldwide and across different languages.
-Essays must be organized, written well, include major key points and most of all, include a strong conclusion.
+When writing a paper, whether it is a persuasive essay, a research paper, a news article or even a portfolio essay, there is a specific format that all writers must follow.
+Though there is never a wrong way to write an essay, there is a standard that is accepted worldwide and across different languages.
+Essays must be organized, well composed, include key points, and most of all, a strong conclusion.

 Why Transitions Are Necessary

-Most people write or speak in transitional phrases without even realizing they do it.
-For example, you use words and phrases like "then," "after that" and "anyway" in basic conversations every day.
-Without transitions, your words would sound extremely choppy, and it would be hard for the reader or listener to make sense of what you're saying.
+Most people write or speak in transitional phrases without even realizing that they are doing it.
+For example, using words and phrases such as "then," "after that" and "anyway" in basic conversations.
+Without transitions, there is a lack of word flow, making it challenging for the reader or listener to grasp what you are attempting to say.

-Transitions are just as critical when writing and for similar reasons.
-But because transitions often come effortlessly when speaking, writers need to actually be aware of adding transitions when putting together an essay, since those connections aren't always so obvious.
-Without a transition word or a transitional phrase, your writing would not flow nicely, and the reader may not understand why you're suddenly going from one idea to the next.
-Transitions help guide readers through the piece with ease as they read it in their head or out loud to themselves.
-Think of transitions as the glue that sticks the different parts of your essay together.
+Due to the fact that transitions often come easier while speaking, writers need to be more aware of including transitions while constructing their essay.
+Without a transition word or a transitional phrase, the reader may not understand why you are suddenly going from one idea to the next.
+Transitions help guide readers through the piece with ease as they read it in their head or out loud.
+Think of transitions as the glue that holds the different parts of your essay together.

 If you want to get away from the overused conclusion statements, then there are several options to choose from.
-Of course, you also have to be mindful in regard to how much you're using those in your papers as well.
-If your teachers notice that you're using the same transitions over and over again, it's likely they'll advise you to use something else.
+Of course, you also have to be mindful of how much you use those in your paper as well.
+If your teachers notice that you are using the same transitions repeatedly, it is likely they will advise you to use something else.
 Thankfully, there are tons of "In conclusion" replacements you can resort to instead: